 Also, since these bite-sized nuggets are specific and in formats that include graphics, audio, video, infographics, etc., they are less intimidating to the learners than long lessons in the text-only format.

 5. Personalized Learning:

 Bite-sized learning nuggets are focused on answering specific queries, implying that organizations can harness them to provide personalized learning experiences.
-This will create more interest in the learning, enabling employees upgrade their skills.
+This will create more interest in learning, enabling employees to upgrade their skills.